jayantp07/Research_Internship/README.md

 Our best model achieves a recall of 0.83 (+/- 0.05) at about 1-2 False Positives per CT Volume on an average with ROC of 0.93 (+/- 0.01) which is a drastic improvement on current State-of-the-Art with a recall of 0.70 at 3 False Positives per CT volume with ROC of 0.90.
 ROC curves are provided in the repository for quick reference.

+We also provide exhaustive analysis of CNN, 3D-CNN, CNN-SVM, 3D-CNN-SVM, CNN-TTA (Test Time Augmentation) and CNN-TTA-SVM on LN detection task.

 Note :